dd86k/motoori/README.md

 Steps:
 1. Upgrade dependencies (as precaution): `dub upgrade`
 2. Build the extractor for the platform: `dub build :extract`
-3. Generate information for each platform: `extract --generate-all`
+3. Generate information for current C runtime: `extract --generate-crt`
-3. Windows: Run the MS error tool: `Err_6.4.5.exe /:outputtoCSV data\windows\symbolics.csv`
+4. Windows: Run the MS error tool: `Err_6.4.5.exe /:outputtoCSV headers.csv`
-2. On Windows, run `dub run :windows`
-3. On Windows, run `dub run :windows -- --headerdesc`
-4. On Windows, run `dub run :crt`
-5. On Windows, run `Err_6.4.5.exe /:outputtoCSV data\windows\symbolics.csv`
-6. On a Glibc platform, run `dub run :crt`
-7. On a Musl platform, run `dub run :crt`
+5. To build the symbolic entries, run `extract --generate-windows-headers=headers.csv`
+6. To build the modules entries, run `extract --generate-windows-modules`

+Should have most things.
+Do note that different versions of Windows will have different module versions.

 Issues:
 - `Invalid variable: DC`